Sunday, July 22, 2018 / by Carl Gentile

 “The fact that we now have four consecutive quarters where owner households increased while renters households fell is a strong sign households are making the switch from renting to buying.

-Households under 35 – which represent the largest potential pool of new homeowners in the U.S. – have shown some of the lar ...
+Households under 35 – which represent the largest potential pool of new homeowners in the U.S. – have shown some of the largest g ...

 Tuesday, June 12, 2018 / by Carl Gentile